Rohan11203/ActionBoard/README.md

 Task Assignment: Tasks include an assignedTo field with user reference.

-Role Control: Basic – only assigned users or task creators can modify tasks.

 Frontend & API: Axios used to communicate securely between frontend and backend.